azimy-hamid/moduleFiveLabs/readme.md

 - I have created 2 libraries/classes (calculator: for handling the calculation that was done directly in the controller file operation -- Log for logging the id and the result of the operation in server console).
 - I also create random numbers for IDs of the calculator; however, in the real world senario I guess we would also have to check if that random number has already been assigned to any previous calculator, so that we don't generate duplicates.
 - As mentioned above, I have also created a Log library -- I have created an instance of that Log Class in the Calculator Class and used the logCall method of the Log Class to log the information in server console
+- ONE IMPORTANT THING: Here I didn't use the redesigned calculator from module 4 cause with the older version of my calculator, I was able to showcase the use of libraries a lot better than showcasing it with the redesigned version of my calculator.

 To run follow the bellow steps and commands: